Let's talk about pet allergies

 Some ways to stop your pet from stuffing up your nose:

 - Brush and rinse them.
 You can also find dander reducing wipes at local pet supply stores.
+Pet fur and dander is the leading contributor to pet allergies and keeping it in control is important in keeping your allergies in control.

 What if you’re already doing these things and still experience symptoms?